 Things that go in your ears that are always on, always connected, and always listening — seems like there's the possibility something could go wrong.
-Fortunately, Apple has a pretty good record when it comes to privacy and security though so you should be safe.
+Whether you get the AirPods, AirPods Pro, or the pricey AirPods Max, Apple has a pretty good record when it comes to privacy and security so you should be safe.
 Now you just have to figure out a way not to lose these pricey little pods.

 Can it snoop on me?